-Week 4: Scene & Summary
+Week 4: Summary & Reflection

-Week 5: Writing About People
+Week 7: Writing about People

 People are the most important element of a memoir, in that a reader’s interest in all the book’s events is founded on his or her interest in the people who lived through those events.
-During this week we’ll consider how to write about people in ways that readers will find engaging.
+During this week, we’ll consider how to write about people in ways that readers will find engaging.

-Week 6: A Sense of Place
+Week 8: A Sense of Place

-Week 8: Research
+Week 9: Research

-Answers to Frequently Asked Questions about this class (general FAQs are here)
+Answers to frequently asked questions about this class (general FAQs are here)

 Q: What if I have a busy week coming up (or I’m going out of town) and can’t post 300 words during any of the days during the week?
 Can I post everything on the weekend?